-Awarded 91 points and Highly Recommended status by Decanter (www.decanter.com) in their August 2017 edition review of Greek Assyrtiko (see blue link below).
+Awarded 93 points and Highly Recommended status by Decanter in their July 2019 article on Santorini (see blue link below).

 One of the pioneers of the modern Greek wine revolution Gaia Estate was established in 1994 by Greek winemakers Leon Karatsalos and Yiannis Paraskevopoulos.
 Operating two different wineries they make cutting edge wines in both Nemea and Santorini.
 Gaia's main aim is to present the potential of the indigenous Greek grape varieties to wine enthusiasts worldwide.

 The vineyard is located in Santorini.
 The terroir is recognised worldwide for its tremendous historical roots as the vineyards in this area date back 3,000 years.
 The low yielding vines are self rooted and are grown in soils which are poor in organic matter.
 The high sand content has ensured they have never been affected by phylloxera.
 The soils are also volcanic: porous with a high mineral content, which imparts a mineral quality to the resulting wine.
 The long sunshine hours, lack of rainfall, sea mists and strong summer winds all contribute to the unique microclimate.
 The surrounding Aegean Sea acts as a climatic buffer which softens the climate, so the extreme conditions and vintage variations are reduced.
 The vines are trained on traditional basket shaped systems called kouloura.